csc301-fall-2020/assignment-2-60-gabrielbailey-saadkhan/README.md

 	Navigator: Gabriel
 Once again there was some confusion of how the program was to be structured.
 Gabriel mistakenly thought that a database would provide bonus marks and had set one up for task 1, but we agreed it would be easier to just use in-memory objects and maybe some json files for persistence if needed.
 This transition once again made the length of task 2 much longer than anticipated, and Saad had to spend time finishing it alone before pushing it.

 Gabriel: It was hard to be useful without direct access to the code being worked on.
 After high-level decisions are made, there isn't much to do while "navigating".
+Saad: It is tough being the driver as you are constantly worried whether the code you are writing is correct.
+There is a lot of pressure when people are watching you code.
+Pair programming has its advantages but it is definetely not for me.

 The rest of the features were worked on seperately.